Daguin machine: The cancellation

 From 1884 to a permanent change of the datestamps in 1949, the Daguin cancellation has four distinctive signs.

 First, the centers of two datestamps are 28 millimeters away from one another.
 A great alteration of the stamp carriers, like in 1949, could only change this distance.

 Secondly, a rotation around the carrier axis is always visible on a Daguin cancellation.

-Thirdly, the outer crown with the place of cancellation was engraved differently from the dateblock placed at the center.
+Thirdly, the outer crown with the place of cancellation was engraved differently from the date block placed at the center.
 The latter is made to be updated every day, more in case of multiple clears in a day.
 The crown lasted longer and its mark evolved with time.
 Moreover, the two datestamps' elements were of different ages and uses: they are different from one another in the case of a Daguin cancellation.

 Finally, as the machine worn out, a little mark appeared at 35 millimeters from the center of each datestamp.
 When up the inking roll went too far and put ink on the touching piston.
 When going down, the piston, that was at 35 millimeters from the datestamps' centers, touched the mail and deposed a blur of ink.

 In the first years of service, the datestamp was of the 84 type, appeared in 1884 with the Daguin machine, hence the name.
 This stamp crown's inner line is discontinuous because Daguin advised to lower the weight supported by the stamp carrier.

 In 1949, and a final obligation in September of that year, the postal administration imposed bigger datestamps than before.
 The Daguin machine's stamp carrier was modified: the commercial stamp was moved on the side to let room for the new datestamp.
 The new center distance was 30 millimeters and the commercial stamp always on the left side of the cancellation (it can be right or left depending on how the postal clerk put the stamps on the carrier).